Anthony Claggett

 Anthony Paul Claggett (born July 15, 1984) is an American college baseball coach and former Major League Baseball pitcher.
-He is the pitching coach at Washington State University.
+He is the pitching coach at Wichita State University.
 He played college baseball at University of California, Riverside.
 He played for the New York Yankees and Pittsburgh Pirates in 2009.
 Since 2014, Claggett has been a coach at both the collegiate and professional levels.

 Amateur career

 Claggett attended Palm Springs High School, where he was primarily a shortstop in baseball and a forward in basketball.
 He was inducted into the Palm Springs High School Hall of Fame in 2019.

 He earned a scholarship to the University of California, Riverside as a middle infielder.
 It wasn't until his sophomore year that the Highlanders tried him as a pitcher.
 He attended UC Riverside from 2003 to 2005.

 Professional career

 Detroit Tigers

-Claggett was originally selected by the Detroit Tigers in the 11th round of the 2005 Major League Baseball Draft.
+Claggett was originally selected by the Detroit Tigers in the 11th round of the 2005 Major League Baseball draft.
 That year, he pitched to a 4.03 ERA with 25 strikeouts and seven saves in 22.1 innings for the Oneonta Tigers in the Short Season Single-A New York-Penn League.

 Claggett started the 2006 season with the West Michigan Whitecaps in the Midwest League, maintaining a 0.91 ERA with 58 strikeouts and 14 saves in 59.1 innings.
 For his performance that year, MiLB.com named him the Class-A Relief Pitcher of the Year.